This post provides several fun ideas for things you can do in Prague throughout the month of May 2024.

 Prague is just one of a dozen cities worldwide that holds an annual Open House weekend.

 Open House weekends give the public free access to dozens of architecturally and culturally significant buildings that are not generally open to the public.

-There will be 80 buildings and structures to visit that most people never have the chance to see.
+There after often over 500 open buildings and structures to visit that most people never have the chance to see.
 Some featured rooftops you can go on to for amazing views of the city.

 This is a unique opportunity if you are in Prague on these dates.
 Best of all, it won't cost you anything!

 For many countries in Europe, May 8th is the anniversary of Liberation Day (also known as VE Day).

 On this date in 1945, Nazi Germany surrendered to the Allied Forces, and European countries were 'liberated' from Nazi occupation during World War II.

 In the Czech Republic, May 8th is a national holiday so some businesses, banks, postal offices, and the like are closed.
 This doesn't mean there is nothing to do in Prague that day, however.